top of page

 • Deodorizer

-🔢 Calculate → Then DOUBLE It
+🔢 Calculate → Add+

 💡 Why?

-Travel can change your routine—new foods, drinks, and activities may mean using more supplies
+• Travel can change your routine—new foods, drinks, and activities may mean using more supplies.

 🚫 Plan Ahead

-Most pharmacies, big box stores, and medical supply stores
+Most pharmacies, big box stores, and medical supply stores do not carry ostomy supplies

 👉 Packing extra = less stress